Valley of Fire Half

 Bib assignments will be posted a couple days before the race.

 7 am, Pacific Standard Time

-*Does not include $10 per vehicle State Park Entrance Fee which is paid at the entrance gate race morning.
+*Your entry fee does not include the $10 per vehicle State Park Entrance Fee which is paid at the entrance gate race morning.
+Please carpool when possible!

 The Half Marathon route is an out-and-back course, with a little dog-leg to add mileage, up the scenic drive in the middle of the park.
 The road will be closed to traffic for at least the first 3 hours of the race.
 This is a super tough route with lots of hills, both steep and rolling.
 Come prepared for a challenge – with spectacular views!
 Click here for a Valley of Fire State Park brochure which includes a map.
 Click here for a map and elevation profile on RideWithGPS.com.
 Please note that the online route is a little bit short because this program won’t allow us to mark the out-and-back section beyond the paved parking area on Fire Canyon Road.
 Total elevation gain is just under 1,500′.